maxxoverclocker/tado_smart_thermostat/README.md

 # tado_smart_thermostat
 PowerShell script that uses the Google Sheets v4 API and Tado v2 API to set your tado° Smart AC Control

-1) Set up a Google Sheets document (https://docs.google.com/spreadsheets/) like this: https://i.imgur.com/bLD7IHz.png
+1) Set up a Google Sheets document (https://docs.google.com/spreadsheets/) like this: https://i.imgur.com/bLD7IHz.png You can hide column 'B'

 2) Make Google Sheet public (only required because I'm not familiar with setting up oauth authentication.
 I'm sure it can be done with a private sheet)